 Carissa Klopoushak has made a name for herself as a curious, creative, and versatile violinist.
 A charismatic and engaging performer, Carissa's playing has been described as the complete package of sensitive musicianship and effortless technique.
-Carissa proudly joined Canada’s National Arts Centre Orchestra in September 2014, after having performed with the group for a number of years, including many of their national tours and their 2013 tour of China.
+Carissa proudly joined Canada’s National Arts Centre Orchestra in September 2014, after having performed with the group for a number of years.
+Her debut recording with Philip Chiu, SOUNDWORLDS, was released in November 2016.

-Read more about Carissa at www.carissaklopoushak.com
+Read more about Carissa and her projects at www.carissaklopoushak.com